-Enerjisa Enerji's customers use various channels, such as petitions, email, telephone, websites, a mobile application (Mobile 186), registered electronic mail (REM), Twitter support accounts, Facebook corporate accounts, sikayetvar.com corporate accounts and WhatsApp "Local Authorities (Mukhtar) Hotline" to submit their requests and complaints to the Company.
+Enerjisa Enerji's customers use various channels, such as petitions, email, telephone, websites, chatbot application, a mobile application (Mobile 186), registered electronic mail (REM), Twitter support accounts, Facebook corporate accounts, sikayetvar.com corporate accounts and WhatsApp support line to submit their requests and complaints to the Company.
 The information shared through these channels is logged and shared with the operational units in accordance with the Company's customer experience principles.
-Feedback received from operational units is transmitted back to customers using their feedback channel of choice.
+The feedback receivedfrom operating units is forwerded to the customers through the feedback channel chosen by them.